 Routine Maintenance for Gas Grills

-Wash the outside surface of the grill with warm soapy water.
-Rinse soap residue from grill with water after washing.
+- Wash the outside surface of the grill with warm soapy water.
+Rinse soap residue from the grill with water after washing.

 Routine Maintenance for Charcoal Grills